 He plans at some stage to publish some solutions that others may find useful such as adaptive threat detection, reporting and defence, and detecting, managing and reporting high volumes of spam, of which the system processes some 10,000 messages per day.

-That means, if you want to try to break into this system you will fail!
+If you want to try to hack this system you will likely get banned.